 Marketing teams often use a three-stage flow: 'Copy Review' → 'Design Review' → 'Marketing/Brand Review'—with an optional 'Legal Review' stage if needed.
 Looking for more ideas?
 Reach out to us anytime at support@streamwork.com.

-You can track the status of each stakeholder’s review at any time from the Projects → Approvals tab.
-You’ll see when a link was sent, when it was opened, whether comments were left, and if a decision was made.
-StreamWork automatically calculates the outcome for each stage.
+StreamWork automatically calculates the decision outcome for each stage in an approval.
 If a reviewer marks ‘Changes Required,’ your team will be notified to make updates and upload a new version.
 Once uploaded, routing will continue based on your designated settings.
-Learn more in this Help Center article on Approval settings.

 Advanced approval routing